microbit-sam/microbit-docs/docs/index.md

 Fibers are lightweight threads used by the runtime to perform operations asynchronously.

-The function call `fiber_release();` is recommended at the end of main to release the main fiber, and enter the scheduler indefinitely as you may have other fibers running elsewhere in the code.
+The function call `release_fiber();` is recommended at the end of main to release the main fiber, and enter the scheduler indefinitely as you may have other fibers running elsewhere in the code.
 It also means that the processor will enter a power efficient sleep if there are no other processes running.